Colorado’s Premier Feminized Hemp Seed Supplier

 - Irrigation system

-Because of the regulations we work under, it makes a lot more sense to ask the question, “What percentage of medicine will this strain’s flower produce when the legal level approaches 0.3%?”.
+Because of the hemp regulations we work under, it makes a lot more sense to ask the question, “What percentage of CBD will this hemp strain’s flower produce when the legal level approaches 0.3%?”.
 Unfortunately, an exact answer to that question is virtually impossible to predict.
-For tips and additional information, check out our resources for growing feminized hemp.
+For tips and additional information, check out our resources for growing hemp plants.

 Wisconsin Department of Agriculture